juju/docs/src/en/clouds-k8s.md

 ## Juju k8s-specific workflow

-The only k8s-specific Juju commands are `add-k8s` and `remove-k8s`.
+The only k8s-specific Juju commands are `add-k8s`, `remove-k8s`, and
+`scale-application`.
 All other concepts and commands are applied in the traditional Juju manner.

 If the Kubernetes cluster is built with Juju itself (via a bundle) and `juju add-k8s` is run immediately afterwards, the contents of file